Henry Larsen (explorer): 1940-1942: west to east

 This journey was the second ship crossing of the Northwest Passage and the first from west to east.
 The route was nearly the same as Roald Amundsen's 1903 coast-hugging east–west crossing except that Larsen used the Bellot Strait.
 Documents found in the RCMP archives in the 1990s show that the voyage was somehow connected to a Canadian plan to occupy Greenland after the German invasion of Denmark.
 The Germans could have occupied the island, seized the cryolite mine and used the island as a U-boat base.
 The Canadian plan was blocked by the United States but Larsen's voyage went ahead anyway.
 St. Roch left Vancouver in June 1940.
 After trouble with ice east of Point Barrow he decided to winter at Walker Bay on the west coast of Victoria Island at the entrance to Prince of Wales Strait.
 In July 1941 the ship was released from the ice and Larsen followed the coast east and reached Amundsen's Gjoa Haven by the end of August.
 Turning north up the channel he was struck by the full force of the ice just north of King William Island.
-In early September he found refuge at Paisley Bay on the west coast of the Boothia Peninsula near the North Magnetic Pole.
+In early September he found refuge at Paisley (or Pasley) Bay on the west coast of the Boothia Peninsula near the North Magnetic Pole.
 In August 1942 he forced his way out of the ice, went north and with difficulty passed the Bellot Strait.
 At the other end he found civilization of a sort at the Hudson's Bay Company post at Fort Ross on Somerset Island.
 He then continued through Prince Regent Inlet, Lancaster Sound and the Davis Strait, reaching Halifax on 11 October 1942.

+A highly detailed account of this voyage is given in the book 'Plowing the Arctic' (1944) by G. J. Tranter.